Joako360/osm2city/doc/manual/preparation.rst

 The exception to the requirement of using OSM data in xml-format is if you use batch processing with the optional ``-d`` command line argument (see :ref:`Calling build_tiles.py <chapter-build-tiles-label>`).
 In that situation you might want to consider using the pbf-format_.

 Please be aware of the `Tile Index Schema`_ in FlightGear.
 It is advised to set boundaries, which do not cross tiles.
 Otherwise the scenery objects can jitter and disappear / re-appear due to the clusters of facades crossing tiles.
 Another reason to keep within boundaries is the sheer amount of data that needs to be kept in memory.

+E.g. Switzerland is around 46 degrees of latitude, therefore the boundary can be set in increments of 0.125 degrees of latitude and 0.25 degrees of longitude.
+Smaller works fine.
+If you are using the recommended approach of :ref:`batch processing <chapter-batch-mode>`, then these details will be taken care of for you automatically.

 .. _information: http://wiki.openstreetmap.org/wiki/Downloading_data
 .. _Osmosis: http://wiki.openstreetmap.org/wiki/Osmosis